Larpoux/tau_doc/pages/fs/fs_guides/guides_getting-started.md

   @override
   void initState() {
     // Be careful : openPlayer returns a Future.
-    // Do not access your FlutterSoundPlayer or FlutterSoundRecorder before the completion of the Future super.initState();
+    // Do not access your FlutterSoundPlayer before the completion of the Future super.initState();
     _mPlayer!.openPlayer().then((value) {
       setState(() {